 There’s no genre, era, style or preference that hasn’t been considered in the amp selection provided with Helix Native.
 What you get is an incredible list of versatile amps mixed with some legendary one trick pony type amps.
 It makes for a perfect list that really satisfied every angle of my playing and needs.
 Glassy cleans to hi-gain juggernaut amps with stops at every genre in between is what is provided for amps.

 The Marshall offerings in the package are all really nice.
 You can feel the sleaze and machismo oozing from the amps in this bunch.
 You can almost feel the ripped tolex and smell the dust burning in a smokey bar.
+I am a Marshall amp fanatic in some ways and the brit inclusions packed into Line 6 Helix Native are purely enjoyable in every way.

 The Soldano SLO sim was my all out favorite of the amps.
 It’s an amp that I have always loved a great deal so hearing it done right is a nice experience.
 I also really liked the Mesa, Fender, VOX, Trainwreck Circuits, Matchless, Dr.Z and Roland sims.
-Of the Line 6 creations, I was about 70/30 thumbs up or down but most of them were pretty fun to play around on.
-The Line 6 Litigator and Doom were the ones I enjoyed most.

 The pedal selection you get with Helix is awe-inspiring.
 Every pedal included truthfully feels like it’s been meticulously developed because the quality of pedals is just incredible.
 Boosts, modulation, distortion, wah, pre and post effects, it’s just so much to go through but the journey is a lot of fun.